goodloop/autoware_auto_mirror/src/tools/autoware_testing/design/autoware_testing-design.md

 # Purpose / Use cases

-The package aims to provide an unified way to add standard testing functionality to the package, currently supporting:
+The package aims to provide a unified way to add standard testing functionality to the package, currently supporting:
-- Smoke testing (add_smoke_test)
+- Smoke testing (add_smoke_test): launch a node with default configuration and ensure that it starts up and does not crash.

 # Design

-Uses ros_testing (which is an extension of launch_testing) and provides some parametrized, reusable standard tests to run.
+Uses `ros_testing` (which is an extension of `launch_testing`) and provides some parametrized, reusable standard tests to run.

 ## Assumptions / Known limits